-Hello my Occasional Travellers – today we’re doing a little bit of an update while I’m busy trip prepping and trying to catch some sleep.
-I did one of those massively stupid things by not saving my work, and the internet made a painstakingly written post that took me 4 hours disappear completely in the blink of an eye, and it’s somehow put me of creative writing for a bit :/
+Hello my Occasional Travellers – today I’m doing a little bit of an update while I’m prepping for a trip and trying to catch some sleep.
+I did one of those massively stupid things by not saving my work, and the internet made a painstakingly written post that took 4 hours to write disappear completely in the blink of an eye, and it’s somehow put me off creative writing for a bit :/

 So I thought I’d update on some of the latest happenings for me and The Occasional Traveller instead:

 HotelClub Loves The Occasional Traveller

 HotelClub has chosen The Occasional Traveller as one of its Best Travel Blogs from Singapore for 2013!
 It is indeed quite an honour, and I’m up with a pretty illustrious group of Singapore Travel Bloggers, including PassportChop.com, Sylistic.com, travelfolio and Travel and Beyond!

 I’m amused they chose to use that particular picture of me, which comes from this post back in 2011 when I was at Hanoi’s Hoan Kiem Lake.
 It’s been awhile since I’ve had hair so long!

 The Occasional Traveller on NewsLoop

 For readers of news on Singtel’s NewsLoop app, you’ll be glad to know that The Occasional Traveller is now syndicated there, and you can customize your feeds to get you not just hard news from news sites, but the latest articles from your favourite websites in Singapore, Australia, Indonesia, Malaysia and Thailand!